4 Common Questions About Refilling Prescriptions

 You might find yourself in a situation where you’re taking additional medicines, vitamins, treatments, or over-the-counter drugs.
 On the flip side, you might stop taking something you’ve been on for a while.
 Whenever there is a change to your medication routine, it’s worth talking to your pharmacist about potential side effects.

-For example, if you start taking a new drug like Ozempic, for example, you want to be aware of any Ozempic side effects.
+For example, if you start taking a new drug like Ozempic, you want to be aware of any Ozempic side effects.
 This type 2 diabetes medication can be associated with nausea, vomiting, diarrhea, and more.
 If you were taking another antidiabetic medicine could have serious effects.
 The Ozempic cost in this case could be deadly.

 Where Can I Order a Prescription Refill?

 There are multiple kinds of pharmacies out there, so you’re not stuck to just one option.
 One of the most popular options is to use a local pharmacy.
 There are stand-alone stores like Walgreens or CVS that can handle all of your prescriptions.
-You might also stop by a pharmacy in a local big box store like Walmart or even a grocery store.
+You might also stop by a pharmacy in a local big boxes store like Walmart or even a grocery store.

 Another option is a mail-order or online pharmacy.
 These options can often provide better prices for the same medicines since they don’t have to pay for and staff a brick and motor location.
 The website you use should have instructions on how to properly upload or transfer your prescription.
 Avoid any website that promises to provide medicine without a prescription as it could be illegal or a scam.